ImagineerNL/ComfyUI-ToSVG-Potracer/README.md

 Due to both usecases for SVG export are very valid when working with ComfyUI, I opted to keep the naming and category alike for easier navigation.
 >***note: This node requires Requires ***LATEST VERSION*** of [Yanick112's ComfyUI-ToSVG](https://github.com/Yanick112/ComfyUI-ToSVG/) --> SaveSVG node to save the SVGfile and VectorToRaster node if you want to reconstruct the SVG to an image if you want to see the result in ComfyUI.
 See his repository for install instructions***

+>***note 2025-05-08: With the new API node a default ComfyUI node SaveSVG is built.
+This node conflicts with [Yanick112's ComfyUI-ToSVG](https://github.com/Yanick112/ComfyUI-ToSVG/) --> SaveSVG node.
+The new SaveSVG node is currently under the API nodes, but will eventually be part of base ComfyUI functionality.
+See this [ComfyUI issue](https://github.com/comfyanonymous/ComfyUI/issues/7980).
+I have duplicated and renamed Yanick112's SaveSVG node to keep compatibility with older versions.
+The node now also outputs attaching to the NEW SaveSVG node of ComfyUI v0.3.32 and up.***

 - Using ComfyUI Manager --> Custom Node Manager --> Search for:

         ComfyUI-ToSVG-Potracer